nwolff/cours-NN/backend_prep/README.md

 ## Fashion
 The original format it's in (gzipped binary files) would mean more work in the frontend.
-We prefer preparing the data in the backend, because we get support from keras and because python is simpler.
+We prefer preparing the data in the backend, because we get support from keras and because python is easier for me.

     uv run make_fashion_dataset.py